Our Pick of the Best Hiking Boots with Ankle Support In 2022

 The La Sportiva Nucleo High II GTX boots are fantastic for outdoor activities like hiking and backpacking that take place in more demanding terrain and necessitate reliable foot protection and grippy traction.

-Even though they are so tough and long-lasting, the Nucleos are light and comfortable enough to wear all day, and their elegant design allows them to transfer easily from the trail to drinks afterwards.
+Even though they are tough and long-lasting, the Nucleos are light and comfortable enough to wear all day, and their elegant design allows them to transfer easily from the trail to drinks afterwards.

 In general, however, I find the Nucleos to be very comfortable, and we strongly suggest them to anyone who is searching for a pair of boots that strikes a nice mix between substantial support and moderate weight; this is why their ankle support is modest and the stack height is higher.